-The Cumbria herd has been placed under movement restrictions and TB testing of farms within a three kilometre radius is underway.
+The farm has been placed under movement restrictions and TB testing of farms within a three kilometre radius will take place.

 What is Bovine TB?